blessing-sanusi/microhack-doc/docs/workshop/Challenge-3-and-4/index.md

 - Python environment with required libraries installed (`azure-ai-evaluation`, `pandas`, etc.).
 - Access to the Azure API endpoint.

 Follow the steps below to set up your virtual environment and run the notebook.
-1. Navigate to the `Challenge-4-and-5` folder in your local repository.
+1. Navigate to the `Challenge-3-and-4` folder in your local repository.
+2. Open the `.env.sample` to update the variables with the details of your solution.
+Remeber to save the file after filling in the details.
+    - Rename the file to `.env` and save it.

-2. In the terminal run the following commands
+3. In the terminal run the following commands

 * Create a virtual environment
 ```shell